When it comes to storing and warming up bottle feeds, it is safest to:

 This is because warm milk provides ideal conditions for bacteria to grow, especially at room temperature.

 To safely store made-up bottles:

-- Make up bottles following steps 1 to 11.
+- Make up bottles following steps to safely prepare baby formula.

 - Throw away any feed not used within 24 hours.